wangziqi2013/wangziqi2013.github.io/_posts/2021-01-06-compaction-free-compressed-cache.markdown

 1. Assign each segment a tag ID such that the data slot read logic can access all segments in parallel, and select those that belong to the tag that gets hit.

+2. Use a crossbar consisting of an array of MUXs for selecting the wanted segments and outputting them to the next stage buffer using per-segment information as control signals.

 **Lowlight:**